 Where England’s countryside opens wide — and every path reveals space, stillness, and story.

-The Coast to Coast Path, Cleveland Way, Pennine Way, and Dales Way all pass through the county, criss-crossing a rich variety of terrain.
-You’ll find stone villages like Malham and Reeth, medieval market towns like Richmond and Helmsley, and clifftop coastal gems like Whitby and Robin Hood’s Bay — all surrounded by walking routes.
+North Yorkshire is one of England’s most iconic walking counties, perfect for walking holidays and outdoor adventures.
+Home to two National Parks — the Yorkshire Dales and the North York Moors — it offers limestone valleys, heather moorland, craggy peaks, and remote hill farms.
+The Coast to Coast Path, Cleveland Way, Pennine Way, and Dales Way all cross the county, with routes passing through stone villages like Malham and Reeth, medieval market towns like Richmond and Helmsley, and clifftop coastal gems like Whitby and Robin Hood’s Bay.

 From Keld and Reeth in the Dales to the clifftops of Robin Hood’s Bay, this long-distance route offers a true cross-section of Yorkshire’s landscapes and villages.